krestfield/docs/certdog/backup.md

 <u>log4j2 Logs</u>

-If the log4j2 default settings are in use then the following folder will contain text based logs
+If the log4j2 default settings are in use, then the following folder will contain text based logs

 ```sh
 [certdog installation]\logs